 Beth’s focus is to bring you to a place of peace and relaxation.
 Reminding you to Breathe deeply and fully, holding postures longer in a yin yoga style.
 We effect our organs, muscle, ligaments and joints, by holding postures longer and relaxing into you.
 By using our full lung capacity, we can sink deeper and deeper into the postures.
 It’s all at your own pace and flexibility.
 Remember you don’t have to be flexible to do yoga…yoga makes you flexible.
 All levels and ages benefit, no extreme yoga here!
 Each class is gentle, challenging and restorative!
 Claim and recognize your personal place of peace and carry that feeling into your everyday life.
 Experience the true practice of yoga.

 There will be yoga mats and props available.
-Bring your own, along with a towel for your seat or for your comfort and warmth.
+Bring your own, along with a towel for your seat.

 Why practice naked?